Sanada (wrestler)

-Seiya Sanada (真田 聖也, Sanada Seiya), better known by his mononymous ring name Sanada (stylized as SANADA), is a Japanese professional wrestler currently signed to New Japan Pro-Wrestling (NJPW).
+Seiya Sanada (真田 聖也, Sanada Seiya), better known by his mononymous ring name Sanada (stylized in all caps), is a Japanese professional wrestler.
+He is signed to New Japan Pro-Wrestling (NJPW), where he is a member of House of Torture.

-As part of NJPW, Sanada is mostly known for his tag team with Evil, with whom he is a two time IWGP Tag Team Champion, two time World Tag League winner, and a three time NEVER Openweight 6-Man Tag Team Champion (alongside Bushi).
-He won his first NJPW singles title, the IWGP United States Heavyweight Championship, in early 2022.
+As part of NJPW, Sanada is mostly known for his tag team with Evil as a part of Los Ingobernables de Japón, with whom he is a two-time IWGP Tag Team Champion, two-time World Tag League winner, and a three-time NEVER Openweight 6-Man Tag Team Champion (alongside Bushi).
+He also had a short reign as IWGP Tag Team Champion with Tetsuya Naito.
+He won his first NJPW singles title, the IWGP United States Heavyweight Championship, in early 2022, and won the 2023 New Japan Cup, which led to him winning the IWGP World Heavyweight Championship.
+During his New Japan Cup run, Sanada joined Just 5 Guys, and remained with the stable until late 2024, when he betrayed them to align with Bullet Club's War Dogs sub-group.
+However, this would be short-lived, as he would turn on them in early 2025 to join House of Torture.

 He is also known for his work in All Japan Pro Wrestling (AJPW), where he was the first Gaora TV Champion, a two-time All Asia Tag Team Champion, a one-time World Tag Team Champion, and the winner of the 2011 World's Strongest Tag Determination League tournament.
 Sanada is also known for his time in the Japanese Wrestle-1 (W-1) and American Total Nonstop Action Wrestling (TNA) promotions.
 Through the W-1/TNA working relationship, Sanada became a one time TNA X Division Champion, winning the title at the collaborative Kaisen: Outbreak.